GNOME/gtk/README.md

 $ sudo ninja install
 ```

-Complete information about installing GTK+ and related libraries
+Complete information about installing GTK and related libraries
 can be found in the file:

 ```